Select Page

 Owl pellet facts & video: Find out all about Barn Owl pellet dissection and how to analyse the contents.

-• The indigestible parts are regurgitated (coughed up through the beak) in the form of an owl pellet.
+• The indigestible parts are regurgitated (cast up through the beak) in the form of an owl pellet.

 • After feeding, producing a pellet takes 6 hours or more.